mattmarkwick/fooocus-gallery/README.md

  - Update style bank with all current styles in Fooocus.
  - Fixed issue with upscaled images not adhering to the screen size - they now scale to fit and don't need to be scrolled.

+### How To update
+Simply use Tampermonkey to check for updates on this script.
+In theory, it should auto update if you have that checked, but for me I haven't seen this working so I just open the script and go File->Check for updates.

+---

 This is a Tampermonkey script that converts the Fooocus daily log file into a more useable gallery for your images.
 Built with Svelte and Tailwind.